When someone mentions tablets, there's a good chance you think of the iPad.

 The latest updates to the tablet also bring in support for the popular 1st Generation Apple Pen and boost performance substantially -- adding even more value to this entry-level pick.

 The iPad Mini (2019) is proof that low-end options don't have to feel cheap.
 It brings an excellent balance of affordability and portability that keep it one of the most popular options in Apple's lineup.

 Best iPad for Productivity, Best iPad for Media Enthusiasts, Best iPad for Augmented Reality

 Larger screen, TrueTone, Apple Pen 2nd Gen support, fastest iPad processor

-Cons: No storage expansion options, not as portable as smaller models, no headphone jack
+Cons: Not as portable as smaller models, no headphone jack

 The Apple iPad Air (2020) offers a compelling alternative to the pricier iPad Pro lineup.

 The screen isn't just larger than the iPad 10.2 (2020), but it also includes TrueTone -- Apple's technology designed to optimize the display's color based on your surroundings.